-Concentration of credit risk and sales to major customers
+Concentration of credit risk and major customers and suppliers

-Concentration of Credit Risk
+Concentration of credit risk

-Financial instruments that potentially subject us to concentrations of credit risk are primarily cash equivalents and accounts receivable.
+Financial instruments that potentially subject us to a concentration of credit risk are primarily cash equivalents and accounts receivable.
 We typically do not require collateral from our customers.
-As of December 31, 2014, our cash and cash equivalents are comprised of short-term highly rated money market savings accounts.
+As of December 31, 2016, our cash and cash equivalents are comprised of short-term highly rated money market savings accounts.